 Residents Maintain Autonomy

-Measures the percentage of long-term stay patients who needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and continence.
+Measures the percentage of long-term stay patients who needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and continence.
+Many in the industry argue this is a measure of a patient's well-being.

 Ability to Keep Residents Mobile

-This tells you the percent of residents who maintained mobility over time.
-Preserving mobility is often a great sign for residents' health.
+This indicates the percentage of patients that retained mobility levels over time.
+Preserving mobility is often a good sign for residents' well-being.

 Hospitalizations